Digital ASIC Design Laboratories

 Follow-on courses:

-The course 'Introduction to the Digital ASIC Design Flow' is a third semester course for students of Bachelor programs and with basic knowledge in Electrical Engineering and Physics.
-The course provides an orientation for Engineering or Industrial Engineering students to decide on their field of specialization.
-All laboratories are on introductory level and supported by small units of lecture.
-The focus is on the investigation of technical coherences by practical execution.
+The course 'Introduction to the Digital ASIC Design Flow' is a second or third semester course for students of Bachelor programs and with basic knowledge in Electrical and Digital Engineering.
+The course provides an orientation for students to decide on their field(s) of specialization.
+All laboratories are on introductory level and supported by documentation and classroom introduction.

 The course is offered barrier-free in a virtual classroom.
 Presence is mandatory to complete the course successfully.
 Physical presence at the campus is possible but not required.

-| Num | Description - 'Introduction to the Digital ASIC Design Flow' |
+Num Description - 'Introduction to the Digital ASIC Design Flow'

-| 1 | Hardware Design and Simulation |
+1 Hardware Design and Simulation

-| 2 | Digital Hardware Synthesis |
+2 Digital Hardware Synthesis

-| 3 | Static Timing Analysis |
+3 Static Timing Analysis

-| 4 | Floorplanning and Layout |
+4 Floorplanning and Layout

-2. Details 'Digital ASIC Design Lab'
+2. 'Digital ASIC Design Lab'

 The course 'ASIC Design Flow Lab' is an advanced course on digital ASIC design in the finals of Bachelor programs or in the beginnings of Master programs.
 The course is intended for prospective digital ASIC design engineers or engineering managers in the semiconductor research and development.
 The laboratories include basic and advanced design steps along the entire development process.
 It highlights the most critical engineering corners and project milestones.